bigwoof91/frontend-utils/README.md

-# futil
+# 🧰 @futil | Frontend Utilities

-A few useful frontend utilities or `futil`, for short 🙃
+A "few useful frontend utilities" or `futils` for short 🙃

 > ⚠️ WARNING: This library is a work in progress.
 Every release is at risk of
 > having breaking changes, until its first major release.